juanfariasdev/02-api-rest-nodejs/README_en.md

 ## Summary

-The "02-api-rest-nodejs" project aims to develop a REST API using Fastify, Typescript, and other mentioned tools.
+The "API-Rest-NodeJS" project aims to develop a REST API using Fastify, Typescript, and other mentioned tools.

 ## Functional Requirements